 We know a normal sugar level is less than 100 mg/dl after not having dieted at least for 8 hours.
 After 2 hours of having food, it must be 140 mg/dl.
 Before having a meal, it should be 70 to 80 mg/dl.
 Some people have maybe 60 in the normal case, or some may have 90 mg/dl.

-We know that, when any person has diabetes, blood sugar level tends to usually high.
-And this may cause harm your body and cause other problems like kidney failure, heart problems etc.
+When any person has diabetes, we know that blood sugar level tends to usually be high.
+And this may cause harm your body and cause other problems like kidney failure, heart problems, etc.

-Rather than that, I have one good news for you.
+Rather than that, I have one good piece of news for you.

-Physicists from a small Israeli company called Oramed Pharmaceuticals Inc. recently revealed about a new insulin.
-This new insulin pill can favorably decrease night-time blood glucose levels in 180 patients with type 2 diabetes (never ending condition that affects the way the body processes the blood sugar.)
+Physicists from a small Israeli company called Oramed Pharmaceuticals Inc. recently revealed about new insulin.
+This new insulin pill can favorably decrease night-time blood glucose levels in 180 patients with type 2 diabetes (a never-ending condition that affects how the body processes blood sugar.)

-Earlier this, it was considered that insulin wouldn’t continue to live the digestive juices of the stomach.
+Earlier this, it was considered that insulin wouldn’t continue to live the stomach’s digestive juices.
 And therefore, it was dependent on insulin injections because it couldn’t transfer orally.

-But now this for the first time, this new research proves that insulin tablets could really work by giving the right dose.
-These new insulin pills have potential that it can replace injections for patients who have type 2 diabetes.
+But now, for the first time, this new research proves that insulin tablets could work by giving the right dose.
+These new insulin pills have the potential that it can replace injections for patients who have type 2 diabetes.